Mattdsena/Portfolio-/README.md

 ## Description

-This is my portfolio website that includes contact information and an up to date resume, LinkedIn and Github profile.
+This is my portfolio website that includes contact information, LinkedIn and Github profile.

 I will constantly be updating this with my most recent work as it is completed.